St. Gregory's High School and College: History

-In the year of 2016, the school was upgraded to Higher Secondary level by Ministry of Education of Government of People's Republic of Bangladesh.
+In 2016, the school was upgraded to Higher Secondary level by the Ministry of Education.
 Since then, the institute has been registered as St. Gregory's High School & College.

-Students of the school are known as "The Gregorians".
-The "Gregorian Association" is the official alumni association of this school founded in 1985.
+The demonym for the students of the school is "Gregorian".
+The "Gregorian Association" is the official alumni association of this school, founded in 1985.

 1971 Massacre by the occupying Pakistani military:

-Two of the three teachers of St. Gregory's High School who were murdered by the occupying Pakistani army in 1971 were kidnapped from the school premise on March 31, 1971.
+Two of the three teachers of St. Gregory's High School who were murdered by the occupying Pakistani army in 1971 were kidnapped from the school premises on March 31, 1971.
 The teachers were taken to a nearby army camp in Jagannath College.
 On that day, the two teachers, Mr. N.C.
 Sutradhar and Mr. D.N.
-Pal Chaudhury, along with two of his teenage sons, Shoibal and Utpal who were students of St. Gregory's at the time, had been murdered.
+Pal Chaudhury, along with two of his teenage sons, Shoibal and Utpal who were students of St. Gregory's High School at the time, had been murdered.
 Mr. Monoranjan Poddar, a student of Jagannath College and Mr. Sutradhar's brother-in-law had also been kidnapped by the Pakistani army from the school and was murdered on March 31, 1971.
-At least 30 other people were taken from St. Gregory's High School that day who were also murdered by the Pakistani army.
-Brother Robert Hughes, C.S.C., the Headmaster of the school, tried to secure the two teachers’ release but failed.
+At least 30 other people were taken from St. Gregory's High School that day, who were also murdered by the Pakistani army.
+Br.
+Robert Hughes, C.S.C, the Headmaster of the school, tried to secure the two teachers’ release but failed.

 The Pakistan army killed the retired teacher, Mr. Peter D'Costa, with 13 other villagers at Rangamatia Village of the then Dhaka District on November 26, 1971.
-For their respect this Memorial was made where every student of St. Gregory's High School show respect every year on 31 March.
+For their respect this Memorial was made where every student of St. Gregory's High School shows respect every year on 31 March.

+Closure

+On November 24, 2024, the campus was targeted and moderately vandalised by an enraged mob of nearby college students, as a part of the ongoing violence, alleging the wrongful death of a student of Mahbubur Rahman Mollah College due to medical negligence.
+In response to this violence, the authorities decided to indefinitely halt all activities.